| Sign In/My Account | View Cart |

 There are several changes to this file to integrate the data access layer with our business rules:

-DaoFactory classes that we added to the system.<application-data>, which
+classes that we added to the system. - We have a new tag,

-one.Stock Price Low Enough rule has a new condition, which uses
+rule has a new condition, which uses theDaoFactory

 simulator/unit tests run OK, since even though we have changed the